bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="getProjectUser"></a>
 # **getProjectUser**
-> FosUser getProjectUser(cloudPk, projectPk, id, )
+> FosUser getProjectUser(projectPk, id, cloudPk, )